DCardella2/ECE-45-Project/README.md

 - Used the concepts of impulse response and convolution while designing the echo.

 ### Code and Modules Used
-Dominick Cardella: Audio System Toolbox and Signal Processing Toolbox.
+Dominick Cardella: Matlab Documentation, Audio System Toolbox and Signal Processing Toolbox.

 Riccardo Manca: I borrowed a function from Yair Altman called SoundVolume which is used to set the volume of the computer or system running our app.
 I also used some parts of our Matlab Homework 2 and 3 to create the responsive plot of frequency of an audio signal.